-11.1 IFRS16 on Lease accounting is due to come into effect from 1 April 2022, having been postponed from 1 April 2020 due to Covid-19.
+11.1 IFRS16 on Lease accounting is due to come into effect from 1 April 2025.

 These new regulations will require the principal element of the majority of lease type arrangements to be treated as capital expenditure.
 Therefore, for MRP on lease liabilities the MRP will be equivalent to the principal element of the annual lease payment for each asset after adjusting for any sub-lease capital receipts.